How to obtain Abaqus reaction force?

 Read More: Abaqus viewer / Abaqus results / Abaqus visualization

-Generally, we have two choices to find the total Abaqus Reaction force (Abaqus RF) acting on the body:
+Generally, we have three choices to find the total Abaqus Reaction force (Abaqus RF) acting on the body:

 Another method of finding out the Total Reaction Force without going into the model setup stage would be to obtain the reaction forces at all the nodes on the body and then sum up the forces(Abaqus sum reaction forces).
 In this lecture, we discuss the second method, which is simpler and more useful when your analysis has been completed, and you already have results and do not tend to submit a new job.